Modern History Playlist

 Fun Facts

-Dadabhai Naoroji’s Drain of Wealth theory became a rallying point for early nationalists.
+Dadabhai Naoroji’s Drain of Wealth theory provided the first effective economic critique of British rule, becoming a rallying point for early nationalists.

-The Indian press, despite censorship, became one of the strongest voices of nationalism.
+The Indian press, despite censorship and fines, became one of the strongest voices of nationalism and political opposition.

 Mains Key Points